calculquebec/cq-formation-advanced-python/ul-20160216/03-compiling.md

 We are now as fast as our first C code.
 I will let know have a look for yourself at the generated C code to confirm that the C modulo operator was indeed used.

-A last note about Cython: we have learned how to compile our libraries but Cython also supports Just-In-Time compilation just by importing and running a statement before using our function:
+A last note about Cython: we have learned how to compile our libraries but Cython also supports JIT compilation just by importing and running a statement before using our function:

 ~~~ {.input}
 $ make clean && ipython